 The goal is to realize independent, creative and innovative film projects focused on South Tyrol, with the aid of carefully chosen partners.

-In the meantime, the web series “The Suitcase” has been accepted to five international web festivals and has been nominated for “Best International Drama” at each.
+In the meantime, the web series “The Suitcase” has been accepted to several international web festivals and has been nominated for “Best International Drama” at each.
 The festivals are:

 The initial impulse for this project occurred while eating lunch during the Munich Film Festival, surrounded by plates of tortellini and salmon trout.
 The central idea was to do something for South Tyroleans, by South Tyroleans and so the two lunching actors, Ricardo Angelini and Andreas Hartner, brought the platform “Crimetube South Tyrol” into being.